Konecny leads Flyers past Kings 4-1

+PHILADELPHIA (AP) — After a lackluster home effort the last time out, Flyers coach Alain Vigneault shifted his top line and it paid huge dividends.

-PHILADELPHIA (AP) — Travis Konecny scored a pair of goals and James van Riemsdyk added a goal and two assists to lead the Philadelphia Flyers to a 4-1 victory over the Los Angeles Kings on Saturday night.
+Travis Konecny scored a pair of goals and James van Riemsdyk added a goal and two assists to lead the Philadelphia Flyers to a 4-1 victory over the Los Angeles Kings on Saturday night.

 Joel Farabee also scored and Brian Elliott made 34 saves for the Flyers, who improved to 16-4-4 at home.
+Philadelphia is right on the playoff cut line with 33 games remaining.

+Claude Giroux, who centered the line with Konecny and van Riemsdyk, had a pair of assists.

+“I was looking for something else,” Vigneault said after the Flyers’ 4-1 home defeat to Montreal on Thursday.
+“Putting (Giroux) back in the middle as an option we had and it worked out tonight.”

+Earlier, Konecny put the Flyers on the board 3:48 into the contest when he finished a 2-on-1 with a one-timer from the slot after being set up nicely by van Riemsdyk.

+“It felt good,” Konecny said.
+“It’s nice when you get some opportunities early in the game.
+It kind of gets your feet going.
+Our line was moving pretty good tonight.”

 Elliott, the Flyers’ backup, is playing after No. 1 netminder Carter Hart was injured in practice Tuesday.
 Hart missed his third game and is expected to be out for two to three weeks with an abdominal injury.
+Elliott said the Flyers played a more complete game overall than Thursday.

+“Blocking shots and allowing me to see pucks, that was a big difference,” he said.
+“It allows you to swallow up some of the rebounds that normally would be there, regroup and win the next faceoff.
+We did a good job of that and we buried our chances.
+Guys had some hot sticks tonight.”

 Dustin Brown scored for Los Angeles, which enters a much-needed 10-day break after losing its fourth in a row and seventh in eight games.
 The Kings entered in the cellar in the Western Conference and tied for the third-fewest points in the league with 41.
 They ended a five-game road trip 1-3-1.